zendesk/samson_secret_puller/README.md

-to publish secrets to containerized applications without using process environment ([which is unsafe](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/)), used in [samson](https://github.com/zendesk/samson),

-and libraries for multiple languages to read these secrets from disk.
+to publish secrets to containerized applications without using process environment ([which is unsafe](https://diogomonica.com/2017/03/27/why-you-shouldnt-use-env-variables-for-secret-data/)), used in [samson](https://github.com/zendesk/samson), and libraries for multiple languages to read these secrets from disk.

 The init container understands these env vars:

 ```
 VAULT_ADDR: required, url of vault
-VAULT_AUTH_FILE: required. path to token or pemfile on disk

-VAULT_AUTH_FILE: optional, location of the mounted secret on disk, defaults to '/vault-auth/authsecret'
+VAULT_AUTH_FILE: optional, location of the mounted vault token / pemfile on disk, defaults to '/vault-auth/authsecret'
+VAULT_AUTH_TYPE: optional, the type of authentication to attempt, defaults to 'token'
+VAULT_AUTH_PATH: optional, allows specifing a custom vault auth path, defaults to $VAULT_AUTH_TYPE
+VAULT_AUTH_ROLE: optional, the role against which Vault login should be attempted (required where VAULT_AUTH_TYPE=kubernetes)
-VAULT_TLS_VERIFY: optional, wether to verify ssl when talking to vault, defaults to false
+VAULT_TLS_VERIFY: optional, whether to verify ssl when talking to vault, defaults to false
 VAULT_KV_V2: optional, wether this is vault kv v2, defaults to false
 SIDECAR_SECRET_PATH: optional, where to store the secrets on disk, defaults to  '/secrets'
 SECRET_ANNOTATIONS: optional, where to read annotations from, defaults to '/secretkeys/annotations'